ovoid-ovvie/gm-continuum/README.md

 ### global.lerp
 This struct is the default library for storing interpolation entries.
 This struct can be modified or removed as desired, but some kind of struct is required to use Continuum.
 ### continuumGetGameSpeed() / G_FPS
-These act as a method of checking the game's current speed, allowing the user to write durations in seconds for simplicity.
-While you can use these in your project where appropriate, they are not necessary for using Continuum.
+These act as a method of checking the game's current speed.
+Used in `lerpAuto` to convert duration in seconds to duration in frames.
+### continuumDecimal()
+Converts a percentage into a decimal and clamps it between 0 and 100.
+Used in `lerpAuto` to convert the percentage used in custom behaviour into a value compatible with the system.
 ### lerpStart()
 Initialises an interpolation entry.
 #### Parameter 1: struct
 The struct to store the entry in.
 #### Parameter 2: name
+The name of the entry as a string.
+#### Parameter 3: maxTime
+The entry's duration in frames.
+### lerpExists()
+Checks whether or not an interpolation entry already exists.
+#### Parameter 1: struct
+The struct to check.
+#### Parameter 2: name
-The name of the entry in a string.
+The name of the entry to check as a string.
+### lerpProcess()
+Evaluates an animation curve and returns an interpolated value.
+#### Parameter 1: a
+Must be the start value.
+#### Parameter 2: b
+Must be the end value.
+#### Parameter 3: t
+Must be the entry's `time` divided by its `duration`.
+#### Parameter 4: curve
+Target animation curve.
+#### Parameter 5: channel
+Target channel within the animation curve.
+### lerpAuto()
+Automatically processes interpolation from start to finish and optionally runs custom behaviour on completion and/or at a certain level of progress.

 ## Curves